Explaining the Romanian pension system – frequently asked questions

 The paragraph refers strictly to voluntary pension insurance, because the previous paragraph within the same article already establishes who are the persons obliged to insure in the Romanian pension system.

-How does the Romanian pension system work in terms of pillars where one can contribute?
+How does the Romanian pension system work in terms of pillars to which one can contribute?

 Now that you know when you are required to become insured in the Romanian pension system, or the situations in which you can become a taxpayer and beneficiary of the pension system, it would probably help you to learn a few things about how it works.